TarikEl/DoseCalcs-Gui/docs/Commands.rst

 ..
 [Force Positions Generation] [Force Energies Generation] [Force MomDirs Generation]

-[how to use events data] : can be read, save and generate.
-The read option necessite the existance of data file named with nomenclature "Ene_EnergyDistribution_Energy_DataNumber_ThreadOrRankID.bin", "Pos_SourceType_SourceName_DataNumber_ThreadOrRankID.bin" and "MomDir_MomDirDistribution_MomDir_DataNumber_ThreadOrRankID.bin".
+[how to use events data] : can be read, save and generate, or MyCPPGenerator. "read" option necessite the existance of data file named with nomenclature "Ene_EnergyDistribution_Energy_DataNumber_ThreadOrRankID.bin", "Pos_SourceType_SourceName_DataNumber_ThreadOrRankID.bin" and "MomDir_MomDirDistribution_MomDir_DataNumber_ThreadOrRankID.bin".
+The "save" option is used when the user wants to simulate and, at the same time, save the simulated initial particle data to a data file in the EventData directory.
+To generate the initial particle data and save it to files in the EventData directory, use the "generate" option.
+The "MyCPPGenerator" option is used when the user creates his own code in the provided ModifiedPrimaryGeneratorActio.cc class.
+This last option necessitates a rebuild of DoseCalcs-Core to consider the new modified code.

 ex : /SourceData/useDataGenerationFiles read